naobservatory/phagemid-decay-experiment/qpcr_analysis.md

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16-1.png)

-It's not really appropriate here since our data is non-linear, but we can also use a linear model:
+The Loess is clearly overfitting to the noise between timepoints.
+We can also use a linear model:

 ```r
 data_concentration |>